 Servicing and repairing lifts

-Servicing fire equipment in shared areas.
-This may include items such as smoke detectors or emergency lighting.
+This is for servicing fire equipment in shared areas and may include items such as smoke detectors or emergency lighting.

 Other contract services